Paradoxxs/Gitbook/osint/sources/breach-and-leaks.md

 There exists sites which collect, index and make it searchable for an price.
 Look at threat intel page to identify sites that provides this kind of data.

+# Doxing

+The process of finding and releasing the information to the public on an person.

+[doxbin](https://doxbin.com/) collects dox from multiple sites, index and make it searchable for you.